 J. Devlin, M.-W. Chang, K. Lee, and K. Toutanova.
 BERT: Pre-training of deep bidirectional transformers for language understanding. arXiv preprint arXiv:1810.04805, 2018.

-– The first achievements of GPT-3:
+– The early feats of GPT-3:

 T. Brown, B. Mann, N. Ryder, M. Subbiah, J. D. Kaplan, et al. Language models are few-shot learners.
-In Advances in Neural Information Processing Systems, volume 33, pages 1877–1901, 2020.
+In Advances in Neural Information Processing Systems, volume 33, pages 1877– 1901, 2020.

-– The equivalent of GPT-3 at Google Deepmind:
+– The GPT-3 equivalent at Google Deepmind:

 J. W. Rae, S. Borgeaud, T. Cai, K. Millican, J. Hoffmann, et al. Scaling language models: Methods, analysis & insights from training Gopher. arXiv preprint arXiv:2112.11446, 2021.

-– The equivalent of ChatGPT at Google:
+– The ChatGPT equivalent at Google:

 R. Thoppilan, D. De Freitas, J. Hall, N. Shazeer, A. Kulshreshtha, et al. LaMDA: Language models for dialog applications. arXiv preprint arXiv:2201.08239, 2022.

-Successes and setbacks of Galactica from Facebook-Meta:
+Successes and Setbacks of Galactica by Facebook-Meta: